sltm-14/Steve-Jobs-RAG-Assistant/README.md

 docker compose up
 ```

-No rebuild needed — only configuration changed.
+No rebuild needed, only configuration changed.

 ## Technical Decisions

-- **Paragraph-based chunking** — splits text at paragraph boundaries instead of fixed character counts, preserving context and avoiding mid-sentence cuts.
+- **Paragraph-based chunking**: splits text at paragraph boundaries instead of fixed character counts, preserving context and avoiding mid-sentence cuts.
-- **ChromaDB** — lightweight, open source vector database with disk persistence.
+- **ChromaDB**: lightweight, open source vector database with disk persistence.
 No separate server required, well suited for projects of this scale.
-- **all-MiniLM-L6-v2** — small, fast embedding model with strong semantic search quality on CPU.
+- **all-MiniLM-L6-v2**: small, fast embedding model with strong semantic search quality on CPU.
 No GPU required.
-- **Configurable LLM provider** — switch between OpenAI and Anthropic by changing one line in `.env`, no code changes needed.
+- **Configurable LLM provider**: switch between OpenAI and Anthropic by changing one line in `.env`, no code changes needed.
-- **Single model and collection instance** — initialized once in `main.py` and passed as parameters, avoiding duplicated instances and making components easier to test in isolation.
+- **Single model and collection instance**: initialized once in `main.py` and passed as parameters, avoiding duplicated instances and making components easier to test in isolation.